Province of Huesca

-Huesca (Uesca; Osca), officially Huesca/Uesca, is a province of northeastern Spain, in northern Aragon.
+The Province of Huesca (Provincia de Huesca, Provincia de Uesca; Província d'Osca), officially Huesca/Uesca, is a province of northeastern Spain, in the northern part of the autonomous community of Aragon.
 The capital is Huesca.
+It has a population of 230,087 in an area of 15637.60 km2 across its 202 municipalities.

 Positioned just south of the central Pyrenees, Huesca borders France and the French departments of Haute-Garonne, Pyrénées-Atlantiques, and Hautes-Pyrénées.
 Within Spain, Huesca's neighboring provinces are Navarre, Zaragoza, and Lleida.